XieSandi/XieSandi/README.md

 Feel free to use my code from any repository for your educational purpose as a boilerplate.

-You can contact me via email or Instagram direct messages into @xie.sandi
+You can contact me via email or Instagram direct messages into @Xie.Sandi